 Bibliothek des Konservatismus, Research library in Charlottenburg, Germany.

-The Library of Conservatism is a research library in Berlin's Charlottenburg district holding over 136,000 publications on conservative and right-wing traditions from the 18th century to today.
-The collection spans political science, history, sociology, arts, and economics.
+The Bibliothek des Konservatismus, also known as the Library of Conservatism, is a research library in Berlin's Charlottenburg district focused on conservative and right-wing thought from the 18th century to the present.
+Its holdings cover political science, history, sociology, the arts, and economics.

-The institution grew from the private book collection of Caspar von Schrenck-Notzing and opened to the public as a research facility in Berlin during November 2012.
-Later, the extensive library of philosopher Gunther Rohrmoser was added, significantly expanding the holdings.
+The library grew out of the private book collection of Caspar von Schrenck-Notzing and opened as a public research facility in Berlin in November 2012.
+The later addition of philosopher Gunther Rohrmoser's personal library brought a large number of new volumes into the collection.

-Visitors should register in advance since the facility operates as a research library.
-The building sits across from the Berlin University of the Arts and is easily reached by public transport.
+Because this is a research library, it is a good idea to register before your visit.
+The building sits directly across from the Berlin University of the Arts and is easy to reach by public transport.

 The community of curious travelers